mkenney/go-rest-lite/README.md

-# Go API library experiment
+# Lightweight API library

+Generally intended for use in Docker containers

 Example